Troth Bylaws v. 4.0

 The name of the Corporation shall be "The Troth".
 For reasons of organizational history, the Corporation may also conduct its affairs under the name "The Ring of Troth".

 2.1.
-The dominant religion of Germanic Northern Europe and Scandinavia immediately prior to roughly 1000 C.E. is commonly referred to as "Heathen religion", "Heathenism", or "Heathenry", also "Germanic Paganism", also "Forn Sid", also "Viking religion".
-A more recent and specific name for this religion is "Asatru".
-For purposes of this document, these terms are considered synonyms.
-A closely related religion is commonly referred to as "Theodism", "Theodish belief", or "Anglo-Saxon Heathenry".
+The dominant religion of Germanic Northern Europe and Scandinavia immediately prior to roughly 1000 C.E. are commonly referred to as "Heathenry,” "Heathenism,” or "Heathen religion,” also "Germanic Paganism,” also "Forn Sid,” also "Viking religion.”
+More recent and specific names for the modern expressions of this religion include "Asatru,” “Forn Sed,” “Urglaawe,” “Theodish belief,” “Theodism,” and others.
+Within this document, the umbrella term Heathenry is used.

 2.2.
-"Discrimination" implies making distinctions, limitations, or exclusions within the organization based on criteria such as race, gender, ethnic origin, or sexual orientation.
-"Non-discrimination" implies not making such distinctions, limitations, or exclusions.
+"Discrimination" implies making distinctions, limitations, or exclusions within the organization based on criteria such as race, gender, ethnic origin, sexual orientation, or physical ability or physical challenge.
+“Inclusion” and “inclusive” imply not making such distinctions, limitations, or exclusions.

 2.3.
 An "affiliated group" is a group or organization, distinct from the Corporation but compatible with its purposes, that has asked to be recognized as such.